ianlmorgan/tweezepy/docs/install.rst

 You can run Python code directly in the Python interpreter or as a script in an integrated development editor (IDE), such as Spyder, Visual Studio Code, or Sublime text.

-Alternatively, it is often convenient to use Jupyter Notebooks,which is similar to notebook format used in Mathematica.
+Alternatively, it can be convenient to use Jupyter Notebooks, which is similar to the notebook format used by Mathematica.

 Jupyter notebooks
 -----------------

 If you installed Python via the Anaconda distribution, you should already have installed Jupyter.
-If you installed Python in a differnt way, you may need to install Jupyter separately.
+If you installed Python in a different way, you may need to install Jupyter separately.
 To install Jupyter via pip, type the following into the command prompt:

     .. code-block:: bash